Completing a Pre-Revenue Startup Valuation? Here Are a Few Tips on How to Do It

 Most often, investors will use both approaches, averaging the results to determine the pre-revenue valuation of the startup.
 In this case, it would be $1,725,000.

-For entrepreneurs and investors, it’s important to understand that there is no single valuation method that is foolproof; however, using a combination of these methods can help provide a ball-park range valuation estimate for an early stage, pre-revenue startup.
+For entrepreneurs and investors, it’s important to understand that there is no single correct, foolproof method on how to value a pre-revenue startup.
+However, by using a combination of these methods, investors can create a ballpark valuation estimate for an early stage company that will help them make a more informed decision.